 Full-time students can complete the IPED M.A. degree within three semesters, while part-time students can complete the degree within two full academic years (including 2 summers).
 To be considered for a fellowship, applicants must submit a formal application including three letters of recommendation, general aptitude scores on the Graduate Record Exam (GRE) and transcripts of previous undergraduate and graduate courseware.
 International students must also take the Test of English as a Foreign Language (TOEFL).
 If you are in the New York City area, then Fordham's Institute of American Language and Culture can test your English language proficiency in place of the TOEFL.
 The Institute is located at 33 West 60th Street in Manhattan and an appointment for English language testing can be arranged by calling them at 212 636-6353.
 For Ricci Fellowship applicants, one of the letters of recommendation must be a letter of nomination from their employer indicating how their training at Fordham will benefit the nominating organization.
-To guarantee that your application for the Ricci Fellowship will be considered for the following Fall Semester, it must be complete and in Fordham's Admissions Office by April 1.
+To guarantee that your application for the Ricci Fellowship will be considered for the following Fall Semester, it must be complete and in Fordham's Admissions Office by early January.

 International Political Economy and Development Program